Stainless Steel Bending – The Ultimate Beginners Guide

 Bottoming and Coining

-The bottoming forces the sheet fully into the die cavity while the coining forces the metal into the die cavity to lock in the bend angle.
-Air bending requires less force than these techniques, but you get greater accuracy and less springback.
-They are best selected when you need sharp, consistent bends in parts that must hold tight tolerances.
+The bottoming presses the sheet to completely fill the die cavity and the coining presses the metal to fill the die cavity to hold the bend angle.
+Air bending needs less force than these methods, although you have more accuracy and less springback.
+They are most appropriate to use when you require sharp straight constant bends in components which must have tight tolerances.

 Bottoming and Coining